LaMitaOne/Flowmotion/README.md

   (think that way almost perfect z-order... for now)
 - fixed that last flicker sometimes of just hotzoomed down, in line,
   that moment before it gets static pic again.
 Now all...perfect smooth,
-  no flicker, looks really awesome for my first playing planless around on canvas
+  no flicker, looks really awesome)
-  and having no idea of what im doing :D)

 **v 0.983**
 - Animations now Threaded, massive performance gain like 20 times faster and smoother